lapatisseriex/La_Patisserie/backend/public/README.md

 ## Email Integration

 ### Automatic Logo Attachment
-The email service now automatically includes the logo from the public directory when sending emails:
+The email service can include the logo from the public directory when sending status update emails:

 ```javascript
 import { getLogoData } from '../utils/logoUtils.js';